-- Suspended non-room revenue related fees, such as Wyndham Rewards retraining fees: - Deferred property improvement plans and certain non-essential brand standards requiring cash outlays, such as hot breakfast requirements; - Partnered with industry associations to advocate for government relief for our franchisees and their employees; - Guided owners through the CARES Act and its evolving guidance and urged the government to expand and clarify these loan programs, for which the majority of our owners qualify; - Provided payment relief by deferring receivables and suspended interest charges and late fees through September 1, 2020; - Revised cleaning protocols and secured critical cleaning and disinfection supplies pursuant to new U.S. Centers for Disease Control and Prevention ("CDC") guidelines through our procurement network at reduced costs for our franchisees.
+- Suspended non-room revenue related fees, such as Wyndham Rewards retraining fees: - Deferred property improvement plans and certain non-essential brand standards requiring cash outlays, such as hot breakfast requirements: - Partnered with industry associations to advocate for government relief for our franchisees and their employees; - Guided owners through the Coronavirus Aid, Relief, and Economic Security Act ("CARES") and its evolving guidance and urged the government to expand and clarify these loan programs, for which the majority of our owners qualify; - Provided payment relief by deferring receivables and suspending interest charges and late fees through September 1, 2020; and - Revised cleaning protocols and secured critical cleaning and disinfection supplies pursuant to new U.S. Centers for Disease Control and Prevention ("CDC") guidelines through our procurement network at reduced costs for our franchisees as well as funding and deferring repayment of these costs to help our franchisees conserve cash during this pandemic.